 Christmas at NFUMC

-This Christmas season, we pray your days are filled with the hope, peace, love, and joy that comes from knowing Christ.
+This Christmas season, we pray your days are filled with the hope, peace, love, and joy that come from knowing Christ.
 As we celebrate the miracle of His birth, we invite you to share in the beauty and meaning of this special time with us.

 Our calendar is full of opportunities to gather, serve, and reflect together.
 From worship services to community events, each moment is crafted to deepen our connections with one another and with God.